madmaw/LD4825/README.md

 ## Winning

-The game is won when one of three things happen
+The game is won when one of two things happen

 1. All players except one are knocked out
-2. A player has a hand containing all truth cards
-	* A player may declare this at the end of a round (by exposing their hand to all the other players), however if they get it wrong they will be knocked out of the game
-3. None of the remaining players can prove the other to be a liar
+3. None of the remaining players can prove you to be a liar
-	* A player may declare a stalemate at the end of a round (by exposing their hand to all the other players), however if they get it wrong they will be knocked out of the game
+	* Any player may declare a themselves the winner at the end of a round by exposing their hand to all the other players.
+Going in a clockwise direction from the "winner" the other players may expose a single card to the would-be victor, if that card is "true" and contradicts one of the cards in their hand, then the declarer is knocked out and the game continues.
+If the card is false, then the player who showed the card is knocked out, even if a subsequent player proves the declarer to be a liar.
+If nobody can prove the declarer a liar, then the delarer wins.
+ 	* Multiple people may declare at the end of the round.
+Declarers are dealt with in a clockwise direction from the starting player.
+You may not declare after someone on your left has declared.